AnandhuA/Musiq/README.md

 # Music App 🎵

-This Flutter-based music app utilizes BLoC for state management and integrates with the JioSaavn API to fetch and display music content and play music
+This Flutter-based music app utilizes BLoC for state management and integrates with the JioSaavn API to fetch and play music
 ## Features

 - API Integration: Fetch and display music content from the JioSaavn API.